sebanalysis/sebbeck.com/_posts/2022-11-11-bullshit-jobs.md

 ## Why do they exist in a free-market economy?

 While Graeber considers the primary cause of bullshit jobs to be the trends of technological automation removing the need for jobs, combined with the Judeo-Christian foundation of our culture, demanding a full-day's work in order to be perceived as a complete human being.
-He suggested that without this cultural imperative, humanity would have found a way to distribute the wealth of our technologies more equitably, without need for the theater of trading productivity for cash.
+He suggested that without this cultural imperative, humanity would have found a way to distribute the wealth of our technologies more equitably, without need for the theatre of trading productivity for cash.
 I do think this is the root cause.
 But I disagree that the solution is some universal basic income.
 I believe the solution is to move more people into caring roles, and embed people into their local community, so work becomes a more human centric, useful and fulfilling pass-time.

 I have personally curated a number of more proximate reasons for the existence of these jobs: